Config

 import { theme } from '#tailwind-config'

-// Import within properties for further tree-shaking (based on exposeLevel)
+// Import within properties for further tree-shaking

-import screens from '#tailwind-config/theme/screens' // default import
+import screens from '#twcss/theme/screens' // default import

-import { _neutral } from '#tailwind-config/theme/colors' // named (with _ prefix)
+import { _neutral } from '#twcss/theme/colors' // named (with _ prefix)

-import { _800 as slate800 } from '#tailwind-config/theme/colors/slate' // alias
+import { _800 as slate800 } from '#twcss/theme/colors/slate' // alias